 The second test of the goodwill impairment test, used to measure the amount of any impairment loss, compared either the appraised fair value or the implied fair value of the reporting unit including goodwill to the carrying value of the reporting unit including goodwill.
 If the carrying value exceeded these amounts, a loss was recognized in an amount equal to the excess.

-The results of our impairment testing process for our non-broadcast segment for each testing period were as follows:
+The results of our impairment testing process for our non-broadcast segment for the testing period ending September 30, 2009 were as follows: